The Mental Game of Pitching and Trust

 “It’s nothing mechanical, it’s all psychological.
 At this point of the year, it seems like the last nine years I’ve played professional baseball, I’ve gotten to this point.
 Where there are things you worry about that aren’t under your control. … I’ve just got to keep working at it, make the adjustments and I’ll be OK,” said Ryan Rowland-Smith.

-Making adjustments is key to performing with trust.
 You will not always have perfect technique or throw a perfect game.
 You’ll want to make adjustments and use what’s working.
 If your curve ball isn’t working for you, try throwing a different pitch.
-The idea is to perform efficiently instead of perfectly.

 Jeff Niemann, Rays pitcher, relies on his quiet mind to trust in his game.